aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 3. **Temporal queries needed** - "What was the state at time X?" is a requirement.
 4. **Integration requirements** - Events can be published to other systems for downstream processing.
 5. **Debugging complexity** - Being able to replay events helps troubleshoot issues.
+6. **Data Retention** - Data is valuable these days, the traditional approach effectively throws it away.

 ## What isn't Event Sourcing